If your home is sold by the mortgage lender

 - penalty charges for missed payments.

 Selling may take a long time, so the amount you owe could increase considerably even though you are no longer living in your home.
 Your lender shouldn’t delay the sale if doing so would mean that your debt would increase.
-Contact an adviser immediately if you are in this situation.
+Contact a debt adviser immediately if you are in this situation.
 They may be able to help you negotiate to keep penalty charges to a minimum.

 The person or company who was given possession of your home has a responsibility to look after the property until it is sold.
 This includes dealing with essential repairs.
 It may also deal with basic maintenance, but doesn’t have to.
 Any costs involved will normally be added to your debt.